 Risk theory refers to situations where probabilities can be based on "hard" information (Kim, Bonn, and Lee, 2020).
 In tourism, perceived risk is defined as consumer perception of the probability that action may expose them to the danger that can influence travel decisions if the perceived danger is deemed beyond an acceptable level (Mansfeld, 2006).
 Fuchs and Reichel (2006) identified perceived risks in the travel of nine dimensions as human-induced, service quality, financial, socio-psychological, natural disasters and car accidents, and food safety problems and weather.
-Khan et al. (2019) argue that the perceived risks have a significant effect on the behaviour of travellers (Khan et al., 2019).
+Khan et al. (2019) argue that the perception of risk can vary as to destination-specific or region-specific.
+Hence, perceived risks have a significant effect on the behaviour of travellers (Khan et al., 2019).
 Based on this, the following hypothesis is proposed:

-H3.
-Perceived risk positively affects travel motivation.3.4 Bond of Silaturrahim and Travel Motivation
+- H3.
+Perceived risk positively affects travel motivation. - 3.4 Bond of Silaturrahim and Travel Motivation